Peace of mind, we all always go through the first time. It all starts with desire, desire, curiosity, uncertainty, and, in many cases, fear.

 It depends on the needs of each person; some may be subject to carrying many things and others not.

-It is widespread to see, among the first camping trips, an excess of luggage for fear of missing something and having a wrong time.
+It is widespread to see, among the first camping trips, an excess of luggage for fear of missing something and having the wrong time.

 The less weight, the more comfortable your adventure will be.
 Less is more, over time, one learns.
 So I will try to summarize the most basic implements with a list of what to bring: